2023 Solar Incentives Guide for American, OH - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local American solar panel installation expert.
+To best understand how the new Clean Energy Credit might apply to you, reach out to your local American solar installation expert.

 State & Local Solar Incentives